LoyolaChicagoCS/gradhandbook/source/regulations.rst

-You should always be able to withdraw yourself from the course in LOCUS, no matter how you got registered for a course: by yourself in LOCUS, by a request to the department staff, or off of a waiting list, .
+You should always be able to withdraw yourself from the course in LOCUS, no matter how you got registered for a course: by yourself in LOCUS, by a request to the department staff, or off of a waiting list.
 If you are sure you want to withdraw from a course, do not waste time emailing the department for help, just do it yourself.
 The date that the withdrawal is entered into LOCUS affects whether you get a W on your